Medusa-ML/.github/profile/README.md

 # Medusa

-a collection of open source cross-platform classifiers for making "black box" (deep learning, with no intention of explaning itself) classifications of documents, images and more.
+a collection of open source cross-platform ml models, mostly working with images and text to either classify or generate.
+We create our own models (during annual bootcamps/hackathons) and contribute to large open source projects (Mann-E, Open-Assistant and others)

 ## Models in Development